lightning/bolts/08-transport.md

       shortly be used to check the authenticating MAC.
 7. `p = decryptWithAD(temp_k1, 0, h, c)`
     * If the MAC check in this operation fails, then the initiator does _not_ know the responder's static public key.
-If so, then the responder MUST terminate the connection without any further messages.
+If this is the case, then the responder MUST terminate the connection without any further messages.
 8. `h = SHA-256(h || c)`
      * The received ciphertext is mixed into the handshake digest.
 This step serves to ensure the payload wasn't modified by a MITM.